MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-expire-conversation.md

 }
 ```

-Finally, add code to `DialogBot`'s `OnTurnAsync` method to clear the dialog state if the conversation is too old.
+Finally, add code to the bot's `OnTurnAsync` method to clear the dialog state if the conversation is too old.

 ```csharp
 public override async Task OnTurnAsync(ITurnContext turnContext, CancellationToken cancellationToken = default)